Swifty108/Acme-Medical-Clinic-Web-Api-Project/README.md

 ## Application Features

 There are two primary roles in the application, `Employee`, and `Patient`.
-And there are six Web API controllers with respective resource endpoints, Acccount, Appointments, Auth, LabOrders, LabResults, and Records controllers.
-The LabResults API is an association API which serve only the child Results entity of the LabOrder entity.
+And there are six web API controllers with respective resource endpoints: Acccount, Appointments, Auth, LabOrders, LabResults, and Records controllers.
+The LabResults API is an association API which serves the LabOrder entity's child Results entity.